DlOMEDES/portfolio-v3/content/projects/lr-email/lens-email.md

 ---
 title: "LR Lenses"
 featuredImage: lenses.png
-date: "August 2019"
-context: "Brand Identity / Email Marketing"
+context: "Promotional Email"
 role: "Email Developer"
 intro: "A promotional email template for online marketing."
 codeBtn: "https://github.com/DlOMEDES/lr-html-email"
 viewBtn: "http://dlomedes.github.io/lr-html-email/"
-story: "Promotional email template to attract more customers.
-I designed and built this from scratch with html tables."
+story: "The idea behind this project was to create a promotional email template to attract more customers.
+I built the design in Figma and created a custom email template using html tables."
 tech: "Technologies: HTML tables and inline CSS"
 id: 3
 ---